25kq1a0129-creator/CRT-CIVIL-C-PROGRAM/README.md

 }
 }

-Q.in a class room all the students and the teacher
+Q.in a class room all the students and the teacher are playing number game if a student selesct randomly a number below 7(from 0 to 6) thev class teacher will the day of the week that corresponding to that number (sunday,monday

 Q.Write a code snipped for the following statement
 "In the classroom the teacher asked the student to call  out the event at the even number up to a given number and asked another student to count them